hackle/blogger/src/raw/plain-state-management.md

+# the pet peeve

-For a long time I have been uncertain about the state-of-art of state management, particularly in client-side applications, and particularly regarding the popularity of `redux` style architecture, for its
+For a long time I have been uncertain about the state-of-art of state management, particularly in client-side applications, and particularly regarding the popularity of `Redux` style architecture, for its

 * verbosity that results in code bloat
 * unnecessary decoupling of logic that results in challenges to understanding what is going on

 (With that said I've been very impressed with the awareness and prevalence of immutability and functional-style programming that such architectures were integral in creating).

 When raised, historically my concerns were mostly brushed aside if not mocked at, with arguments of varying level of rationality.
 However, to my great delight, lately I have been hearing similar thoughts from developers from different places and with various background.
-Thoughtworks even put `redux` back to "trial", with a honourary mentioning of `sagas` which to be honest has been one of my pet peeves :)
+Thoughtworks even put `Redux` [back to "trial"](https://www.thoughtworks.com/radar/languages-and-frameworks/redux), not without a honourary mentioning of `Sagas` which to be honest has been one of my pet peeves.
+The description is also spot-on.
+Well done Thoughtworks!

+# the problem: managing side-effects

-There are various emerging alternatives to `redux/sagas`, some promising and others simply trying to abstract over or reorganise the building block.
+There are various emerging alternatives to `Redux/Sagas`, some promising and others simply trying to abstract over or reorganise the building block.
 (Just to be clear, being an advocate for functional programming, I am not particularly fond of any framework that uses a mutation-based state transition.
 It's backwards!)

 To the very core, a lot of such frameworks / architectures are about managing side effect, which has been an age-old challenge and warranted many solutions or attempts.

-To name one, popular IoC containers / Dependency injectors is a form of managing side effects to a certain extent, by separating interfaces from implementations, and keeping concrete implementations in a container that has registration / injection capacities.
+To name one, popular IoC containers / Dependency injectors are to a certain extent a form of managing side effects, by separating interfaces from concrete implementations where side-effects (think DB repository, API facade), which are kept in a container that has registration / injection capacities.

-The famous [`Elm` architecture](https://guide.elm-lang.org/architecture/) marked a milestone and passed [inspirations to the likes of `Redux/Sagas`](https://redux.js.org/understanding/history-and-design/prior-art#elm). `Sagas` help keeping side-effect in its own space or level (in the form of generator functions), making it easier to achieve purity for the components.
+The famous [`Elm` architecture](https://guide.elm-lang.org/architecture/) marked a milestone and passed [inspirations to the likes of `Redux/Sagas`](https://redux.js.org/understanding/history-and-design/prior-art#elm). `Sagas` help keeping side-effect in its own space/level (in the form of generator functions), making it easier to achieve purity for the components.

-Coincidentally, I also came to learn in `haskell` there have been a outburst of effect systems (which I never used in anger).
+Coincidentally, I also came to learn that in `haskell` there have been a outburst of effect systems (which I never used in anger).
 The main takeaway is encoding side-effects as data types for the application domain to consume, and only interpret the result on the top level.
+Mind you, `Sagas` kind of implements this data-interpretation idea, as generator functions need to be interpreted by the framework.

+# plain and simple: the idea

 This is a long-winded way of saying the idea of state management can be quite simple, even without any framework/library.
 Inspired by more conservative architecture of `haskell` applications, or in general, immutability-based functional programming, below is a high-level description of implementing this with `React`.